 Elise Christie poised to come out of retirement for 2026 Winter Olympics bid

+Elise Christie will come out of retirement and try to win a medal at the 2026 Olympics without financial backing.

+The three-time short track speed skating world champion announced her retirement in December having fallen short in her bid to qualify for Beijing.

+Now Christie, who has been delivering takeaway pizzas to pay the bills, will sell her UK home and relocate to train abroad to pursue a place at the Games in Milan-Cortina.

 Register for free to continue reading